vm-mishchenko/draft/README.md

 - `--all-projects` — operate across every project under `~/.draft/runs/`; mutually exclusive with `--project`
 - `--delete-branch` — also delete the local git branch for each pruned run

+## How it works

+`draft` turns a spec or prompt into a merge-ready pull request without you babysitting it.
+It's project-agnostic — no assumptions about language, framework, or build system.
+A run walks through a fixed sequence of steps.
+If any step fails, the run stops at that point and `draft continue` picks up where it left off.

+Steps in order:

+- `create-worktree` — sets up an isolated copy of your repo on a new branch.
+Your current checkout is never touched, so you can keep working on something else while a run is in progress.
+- `implement-spec` — the agent reads your spec and edits code.
+After each attempt `draft` runs your verification commands (tests, linters, anything you configure under `hooks.verify`); failures are handed back to the agent for another attempt.
+When verification passes, a second agent run drafts a commit message and `draft` creates the commit.
+- `push-commits` — publishes the new branch to your remote.
+- `open-pr` — composes a PR title and body from the spec and opens a draft pull request on GitHub.
+- `babysit-pr` — watches CI.
+Every failing check is fed back to the agent for a fix; the loop continues until every check is green or the retry budget is exhausted.
+- `delete-worktree` — removes the isolated working copy when the run is done.
+Off by default; opt in per run with `--delete-worktree`.

+Every step exposes lifecycle hooks where you can attach custom shell commands — bootstrap the environment, run your tests, send notifications — without forking `draft`.
+See [Config](#config) for the full reference.

+`--skip-pr` stops the run after `implement-spec`.
+The commits stay on a local branch; nothing is pushed and no PR is opened.

 ## Use Cases

 - [Spec or prompt to PR](#spec-or-prompt-to-pr) — generate code and open a draft PR